 Your Annual Report will include your LLC name, your office address, your Registered Agent information, and an “LLC Number” from your Secretary of State.

 The “LLC number” is just a number that your state uses to reference your LLC.
 The easiest way to understand it is to think of it like your LLC’s “driver’s license number”.
+The LLC Number may also be called an Entity ID Number or a Company ID Number.

 Filing Fee and Due Date